jordancrombie/conversation/README.md

 **Approximately 70% complete** - Core functionality is implemented but needs integration testing and real-world validation.
 The system exists as separate code modules that need to be consolidated into a working prototype.

 ## Next Steps
-• **Consolidate code fragments** - Merge all the separate pieces into one cohesive, testable system
+• **Complete code consolidation** - Merge all the separate pieces into one cohesive, testable system
 • **Create comprehensive test scenarios** - Simulate various network failure conditions and security threats
 • **Performance optimization** - Fine-tune retry timing and resource usage for production environments

 ## Blockers/Challenges
-The conversation ended mid-consolidation, leaving multiple code fragments that need to be properly integrated.
-Some encryption and intrusion detection features are still placeholder implementations that require full development.
+The conversation ended during consolidation phase, leaving multiple code fragments that need to be properly integrated.
+Some encryption and intrusion detection features are still placeholder implementations that require full development before the system can be deployed.

 ---